 The xenobotany lab was already occupied when they arrived.
 "Hey, just the primate I was hopin' to see," said Rattrap.
 "Lookin' furry, boss.
 You gettin' your beast-mode back without tellin' us?"

 Optimus chuckled and rubbed at the fuzz on his chin.
-"I ask the same of you.
+"I could say the same for you.
 I see you made it back safely."

 "Was there any doubt?
 Meet our new Maximals - Quickstrike and Silverbolt."
 Rattrap turned to his charges.
 "You neophytes, this is your boss and mine - Optimus Primal."